 Yes, they are not.
 That is the whole point of running a Kano model study instead of a MaxDiff.

 Thanks to having not MECE, not unidimensional items in the Kano model we can distinguish between Attractive features and Must-haves.

 4. For small sample sizes, Kano category assignments are unstable

 Indeed, because normally a “first past the pole” approach is applied to classification between category frequencies, Kano results can be unstable for small sample sizes.
 There are two tricks to alleviate this concern:

-- Conjointly automatically gives you not one, bot sometimes two classifications for a feature (primary and secondary).
+- Conjointly automatically gives you not one, but two classifications for a feature (primary and secondary).

-- Conjointly interactive reports make it each to sort by percentage of answers for each category.
+- Conjointly interactive reports make it easy to sort by the percentage of answers for each category.
 So if your results do not show any attractive features in your product (sounds sad, but it can happen), you can find the “most attractive” features by sorting your columns.

 Beside this point, Kano is not about stability or large sample sizes.
 This model works well for small sample sizes too.
 Indeed when it was first applied in 1980s Japan, it was on small sample sizes.